sukeinamammar/Paletto/README.md

 **Goal**:

-Paletto aims to inspire creativity by blending music and color into an intuitive, interactive experience.
+Palletto aims to inspire creativity by blending music and color into an intuitive, interactive experience.